xiix0/scam/README.md

-Q:	What's tiny and yellow and very, very, dangerous?
+Q:	What is purple and commutes?
-A:	A canary with the super-user password.
+A:	An Abelian grape.